 Dragging Anna by her neck scarf, he forcefully rolls her into a prone position on the cold, wet road; he is aggressive, barks – ‘keep your mouth shut!’ with chilling conviction.
 The man opens the rear of the van, hoisting her in like a rag doll.
 Through Anna’s panic breaths, she detects a vile, sickly stench of whisky, cigarettes and rotting fish.
 Her whimpers become louder, more desperate.
 As her heart forcefully, painfully beats at her chest – she thinks – “this is it – dead at twenty”.
 Slamming the door shut – the drunken predator falls into the driver’s seat and makes his getaway, through the dark and narrow country lane.

 Just two minutes later – the van skids to the side of the road, protruding half-way from a holly bush; the man has fallen asleep, drunk – with his blackened face pressed to the steering wheel.
 Bruised, battered, and bleeding – Anna is still conscious.
 Can she escape?
 Her right hip agonizes with pain, so she turns onto her left, pulling herself towards the passenger seat.
-She passes dirty old rags; pungent white spirit soaked rags; musty old clothes; piles of newspapers.
-Children’s toys.
+She passes pungent, white spirit soaked rags; musty old clothes; piles of newspapers; children’s toys.
 She rolls herself into the seat and reaches for the door handle; trying to be as stealthy as possible.
 In the compartment below the handle sits a medium-sized hammer, she grabs it – urgently.
 In an emotion fuelled aberration, she raises the hammer – with all her force swings the cold, iron stump towards the man’s slumped, snoring head.

 She misses, instead of indenting his skull – Anna strikes him on his right shoulder as the hammer releases from her weak, slippery grip – sending him into a wild, murderous frenzy.
 He screams – lashes out with the back of his left hand, hitting Anna twice in the face.
 For a split second – she thinks – “I’ll wake up any minute, nicely snuggled and warm: hot mug of coffee, crispy bacon sandwich: Sunday telly”.
 These thoughts evaporate though – when her mouth bursts open, causing her to spit a mouthful of blood and teeth; reawakening her once more.